 We may earn money or products from the companies mentioned in this post.

 I’m loving these sweater stuffies so much, that I just had to make more!
+(Check out my first bear and bunny project here!)
 This time, I experimented with ways to simplify the design so that sewing was minimized but cuteness was maximized.
 What animal takes cuteness and fuzziness to the max?
 Lil’ stuffed kitties, of course! 🙂

 My first design was basically a circle-shaped pillow with ears and a tail.
 I used more of the cashmere sweater remnants that I had used in the last post.
 I traced a bowl to create circles, then sketched out a pattern for ears and a tail.
 After cutting out two circles, two ear patterns, and one tail, I was ready for pinning and sewing!